MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/7-advancedschema/readme.md

 ## Enforcing a schema using types

 You'll rely on a common function (`Table.ChangeType`) to enforce a schema on your data, much like you used `SchemaTransformTable` in the [previous lesson](../6-schema/readme.md).
 Unlike `SchemaTransformTable`, `Table.ChangeType` takes in an actual M table type as an argument, and will apply your schema _recursively_ for all nested types.
-It's signature looks like this:
+Its signature looks like this:

 ```powerquery-m
 Table.ChangeType = (table, tableType as type) as nullable table => ...